SuperClaude-Org/SuperCodex_Framework/Docs/User-Guide/session-management.md

 - [ ] `/sg:load .` (should complete without errors for current directory)
 - [ ] `/sg:save "test-session"` (should save successfully)
 - [ ] `/sg:reflect` (should show session status accurately)
-- [ ] Session persistence works across Gemini CLI restarts
+- [ ] Session persistence works across Codex CLI restarts
 - [ ] Memory usage is reasonable for your project size

 ## Performance and Security